Sunref/Parser-Project/Readme.md

 This is a project assignment by <a href="https://github.com/davidbuzatto">David Buzatto</a> and made by <a href="https://github.com/Sunref">Sunref</a> and <a href="https://github.com/gm64x">gm64x</a> for the Compiler Construction class.

 > [!NOTE]
-> This repository contains an implementation of a compiler for the CPRL (Compiler PRogramming Language) with focus on First and Follow sets, which are essential components for parser construction.
+> This repository contains an implementation of a compiler for the CPRL (Compiler PRogramming Language).